Patrick Kypson: 2017: Major debut

-2023: French Open wildcard and first Challenger title, top 200
+2023: French Open wildcard, Challenger title, top 200

 Kypson received a wildcard for the 2023 French Open after winning the USTA's Roland Garros Wild Card challenge.

 In July, Kypson won his first Challenger title in Medellín, Colombia, beating Benjamin Lock in the final.

 2024: First ATP win & quarterfinal, top 150 & Masters debuts

 For his debut at the 2024 Australian Open, Kypson received a reciprocal wildcard, having won the 2024 USTA Australian Open Wild Card challenge.

 Ranked No. 155, he also entered as a wildcard at the 2024 Delray Beach Open and recorded his first ATP win with an upset over previous year runner-up and fifth seed Miomir Kecmanović.
 As a result, he reached the top 150 in the rankings.
 Next he defeated Constant Lestienne to reach his first ATP quarterfinal.

-He also received a wildcard for the 2024 BNP Paribas Open for his Masters 1000 debut.
+He also received a wildcard for the 2024 BNP Paribas Open for his Masters 1000 debut, and recorded his first Masters win over qualifier and compatriot Ethan Quinn.

 2025: Four Challenger titles, top 125

 In October, Kypson claimed his third Challenger title of the season at the 2025 MarketBeat Open and returned to the top 150 in the singles rankings on 27 October 2025.
-As of 28 October 2025, Kypson was again in the lead of the USTA competition, awarding the 2026 Australian Open WildCards.
+As of 28 October, Kypson was again in the lead of the USTA competition, awarding the 2026 Australian Open WildCards.

 In November, Kypson reached his fifth Challenger final of the season at the HPP Open in Helsinki, where he defeated home crowd favorite Otto Virtanen to lift his fourth Challenger title.
+As a result Kypson reached a new career-high ranking in the top 125 at world No. 117 on 10 November 2025 and clinched the 2026 USTA Australian Open wildcard.

+2026: First top 10 win, Top 100

+Following reaching the second round at the 2026 Abierto Mexicano Telcel with a top 10 win over second seed Alex de Minaur, Kypson reached the top 100 on 2 March 2026 at world No. 95.
+It was his first tour-level win since Indian Wells in 2024.